ros-navigation/navigation2/nav2_behavior_tree/README.md

 # nav2_behavior_tree

-The nav2_behavior_tree module provides a C++ template class for integrating ROS2 actions into Behavior Trees, navigation-specific behavior tree nodes, and a generic BehaviorTreeEngine class that simplifies the integration of BT processing into ROS2 nodes.
+The nav2_behavior_tree module provides:
+* A C++ template class for integrating ROS2 actions into Behavior Trees,
+* Navigation-specific behavior tree nodes, and
+* a generic BehaviorTreeEngine class that simplifies the integration of BT processing into ROS2 nodes.

 This module is used by the nav2_bt_navigator to implement a ROS2 node that executes navigation Behavior Trees.
 The nav2_behavior_tree module uses the [Behavior-Tree.CPP library](https://github.com/BehaviorTree/BehaviorTree.CPP) for the core Behavior Tree processing.

-## The bt_action_node Template
+## The bt_action_node Template and the Behavior Tree Engine

 The [bt_action_node template](include/nav2_behavior_tree/bt_action_node.hpp) allows one to easily integrate a ROS2 action into a BehaviorTree.
 To do so, one derives from the BTActionNode template, providing the action message type.
 For example,